nuejs/nue/packages/nuejs.org/docs/index.md

 The intelligence extends beyond the current page.
 If you modify content on another route, Nue automatically navigates to show you the updated page.
 Yet if you change an asset that isn't relevant to your current view, the system knows to ignore it.
 This contextual awareness means you always see relevant updates without unnecessary refreshes.

 The secret to this performance is staying closer to the metal.
-The entire Nue installation is just 8MB.
+The entire Nue installation is just 11MB.
 Getting started requires only two files: `site.yaml` for configuration and `index.md` for content.
-There's no complex setup, no dependency chains to manage, no framework-specific patterns to learn.
+No programmatic setup, no dependency chains, no framework-specific patterns.

-Compare this to modern JavaScript monoliths:
+Compare this to JavaScript monoliths:
-- A minimal Next.js installation consumes 330MB disk space
+- A minimal Next.js installation consumes more than 300MB disk space
-- Over 300 NPM dependencies just to set up a development environment
+- Over 250 NPM dependencies just to set up a development environment
-- Build times of 30 seconds or more for moderate-sized applications
+- Build times of 15 seconds or more for moderate-sized applications
-- Style changes take 1-5 seconds to compile
+- Component updates need seconds to refresh
-- Component updates need 2-10 seconds to refresh
+- Content changes are ignored

-Teams have normalized this extraordinary slowness.
-But it isn't inherent to web development - it's a direct result of architectural choices.
-By working closer to web standards, Nue achieves dramatically better performance:
+Nue makes it better:
-- Content updates: 10-50ms
+- Content updates around 50ms
-- Style changes: 5-20ms
+- Style changes: 10-20ms
 - Component modifications: 20-100ms
-- Full site rebuild (100 pages): 0.1 seconds
+- Full site rebuild (100 pages) below 0.5 seconds

-This isn't just about faster numbers - it fundamentally transforms how development feels.
+This changes how development feels.
 The tight feedback loop keeps you in flow.
 Ideas can be explored rapidly.
 Adjustments feel immediate and natural.
-Development becomes truly enjoyable again.
+Development becomes enjoyable.

 ## Optimization
-Nue attempts to build the fastest pages possible, and the fastest page load is one that requires just a single request.
-When the initial HTML response contains everything needed to render the page - structure, styles, and critical content - the browser can begin painting immediately.
+Nue builds the fastest pages possible, which are the ones that require just one request.
+When the initial HTML response contains everything needed to render the page - content, structure, and styles - the browser can begin painting immediately.
 There's no waterfall of CSS and JavaScript requests, no cumulative layout shifts, no waiting for framework initialization.
 The page simply appears.

 The optimization secret is CSS inlining.
 Enable it in your `site.yaml`: